-The Varsity Bowling Clu is going to a Tournament in Pennsylvania at Penn Sta in January.
-Open to all BUT LIMITED t 6 men and 5 womenI Call 6-4252 if interess Varsity Bowling experience preferred.
-Also are looking for a faculty advisor for Sprin Semester '85 and beyond.
+The Varsity Bowling Clu

+is going to a Tournament in Pennsylvania at Penn Sta in January.
+Open to all BUT LIMITED to men and 5 women!
+Call 6-4252 if interes Varsity Bowling experience preferred.
+Also are looking for a faculty advisor for Sprii Semester '85 and beyond.
 Applicants sho call Chip at 6-4252.

-WE NEED COUNSELORS!!
+WE NEED COUNSELORS!

-EROS is looking for men and wome who are interested in becoming counselors.
-Being an EROS counse is a great opportunity as well as rewarding experience it is a good educational experience and man find it to be personally fulfilling.
-Applications are available new in Applications are available new in room 119 in the infirmary and trainin will start at the beginning of next semester.
+EROS is looking for men and women who are interested in becoming counselors.
+Being an EROS counse sounselors, being an exos counse is a great opportunity as well as a rewarding experience it is a good educational experience and marfind it to be personally fulfilling.

+Applications are available new in room 119 in the Infirmary and training will start at the beginning of next semester.
 EROS is a peer-profession counseling service with emphasis of sexual health care.
 We counsel o birth control, pregnancy, abortion, a sexually transmitted diseases.
 Stop or call 6-LOVE.
 Our literature is FRE